abdxlll/PricePredict---Real-Estate-ML-Estimator/README.md

    streamlit run modelUserInterface.py

 ## Adjusting File Paths
-Some parts of the code use absolute file paths that are specific to the developer's environment.
+Some parts of the code use absolute file paths specific to the developer's environment.
 To run the project on your local machine, you may need to update these paths.

 ### Steps to Change File Paths